 Banks are also wary of providing loans to small-scale farmers as they are low-value typically take loans that are ₹2 lakh or even less.
 Many of these loans were waived off by the government in recent years due to the agrarian distress that led to thousands of farmers taking their lives when they couldn’t repay their debts.
 Besides, unlike in other countries, banks in India are unable to exercise differentiated pricing for loans for each farmer based on his/her credit profile and commodity, which makes it even more difficult to hedge risks.

 Smallholder farmers typically take loans that are ₹2 lakh or even less.
-However a report from the RBI data disclosed that in FY 2017, only 40% of the total agri-credit was ₹2 lakh or less.
+However, a report from the RBI data disclosed that in FY 2017, only 40% of the total agri-credit was ₹2 lakh or less.
 Nearly 47% of the total was, on the other hand, loans that were each between ₹2 lakh and ₹1 crore, and the remaining 13% included loans of ₹1 crore or more.
-Of the 210 individuals and entities that received the seal of approval for loans over ₹100 crore at a subsidised 4% rate of interest, a significant number were authorised for fertiliser and farm-equipment manufacturers, warehouses and cold storage owners, and various food processors.
+Of the 210 individuals and entities that received the seal of approval for loans over ₹100 crores at a subsidised 4% rate of interest, a significant number were authorised for fertiliser and farm-equipment manufacturers, warehouses and cold storage owners, and various food processors.

 Source: The Hindu Business Line